lesliefinlayson/stock-analysis/README.md

          •	may introduce bugs

-In the case of this analysis.
+In the case of this project and determining if refractoring the data is beneficial.
 It was indeed time-consuming to refractor the VBA script.
-However, there are shown significant increases in performance by decreasing the amount of time needed to process the data.
-Because of the goal to significantly increase the efficiency of the code to analyze a greater number of stocks analyszed over a greater span of years, the results justify the time spent.
+However, there are noticeably significant increases in performance by decreasing the amount of time needed to process the data.
+Because of the goal to significantly increase the efficiency of the code to have the ability to analyze a greater number of stocks over a greater span of years, the results of refractory justifies the time spent making these changes.